m12t/blindr/tasklist.md

 ✅ bug where if `down` is the first toggle input, no `up` input is allowed.
     > was switch bounce triggering the function to run at set the boundary to 0 since the switch wouldn't stay down long enough to actually take steps.
 A sleep at the top of the function followed by another test for the pin's state eliminated this issue.
+✅ test the alarm functionality to be able to actually trigger things